SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/integer-type.md

 ---
+title: crmscript_datatypes_int
-title: Integer data type
+description: Integer data type
-uid: crmscript_datatypes_int
-sortOrder: 20
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Integer data type

 Integers are positive and negative whole numbers without decimals.
 If you need to work with decimals, use the Float data type.